filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

 Since we initialized the storage provider with the `--no-local-storage` in the [initialize]({{< relref "../../storage-providers/setup/initialize/" >}} page, we need to specify the disk locations for long-term storage and sealing (fast SSDs recommended).

+The `lotus-miner` keeps track of defined storage locations in in `~/.lotusminer/storage.json` (or `$LOTUS_MINER_PATH/storage.json`) and uses `~/.lotusminer` path as default.

+Upon initialization of a storage location, a `<path-to-storage>/sectorstorage.json` file is created that contains the UUID assigned to this location, along with whether it can be used for sealing or storing.

 ### Adding sealing storage location

 Before adding your sealing storage location you will need to consider where the sealing tasks are going to be performed.
 While the `lotus-miner` can run all of the sealing phases, and is configured to do so by defualt, using [seal workers]({{< relref "../../storage-providers/seal-workers/seal-workers/" >}} to offload computational heavy sealing tasks to separate machines or processes is recommended.
 Depending on how you architecture your system you will either need to add the sealing location to the `lotus-worker`, the `lotus-miner` or both depending on where you want the sealing tasks to be performed.